neondatabase/website/content/docs/introduction/autoscaling.md

 ## How to enable Autoscaling

-The Autoscaling feature can be enabled when creating a Neon project or by editing a compute endpoint.
+The Autoscaling feature can be enabled when creating a Neon project.
+For existing projects, you can enable Autoscaling by editing a compute endpoint.
 For instructions, see:

 - [Create a project](/docs/manage/projects#create-a-project)
 - [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint)